Create A System

 1. Good Start: Up at ? am

-2. Review The Day: Spend 10 minutes reviewing the day’s plan before I leave in the morning, and remind myself what the payoff is (focus on the benefits).
+2. Review The Day: Spend 10 minutes reviewing the day’s “must do” activities before I leave in the morning

-3. Planned Reminders: Send myself 2 text message reminders/day (morning, afternoon), just as reminders to stick to the plan for that day (I’m easily distracted!)
+3. Planned Reminders: I send myself text message reminder (morning, afternoon) just to help me stick to the plan for that day (I’m easily distracted!)

 4. Record Activity: Stop whatever I’m doing at 9:30 every evening to record which of the key planned activities I accomplished that day (see “Record Your Progress”).
 Takes about 5 minutes.